Skip to main content

 Checklist

-If a component is not selectable in Studio, verify:
+If a component shows an info icon in Studio, verify:

 • The component destructures custom props and captures ...rest